DepartmentDepartment of Psychology

-All candidates must hold a good honours degree (2:1 and above) from a recognised higher education institution.
+All candidates must be a UK resident and hold a good honours degree (2:1 and above) from a recognised higher education institution.
 Please note, students applying without a Master's qualification containing a substantial Social Sciences methods component may be required to complete such a Master's beforehand.
 The Master's will be fully funded by the SCDTP and will be run from the University of Southampton.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

-Applicants for this PhD position should have at least a completed BA or BSc honours level degree in Psychology or a related discipline from an accredited course with a minimum 2.1 award with knowledge of, and experience in, quantitative and qualitative research methods.
-You should have excellent writing skills and good interpersonal skills for engaging and recruiting participants (including children) and communicating with non-academic partners (e.g. police officers, Crown Prosecution Service personnel).
+An undergraduate degree in Psychology (2.1 or higher) including knowledge of, and experience in, quantitative and qualitative research methods.
+The student should have excellent writing skills and good interpersonal skills for engaging and recruiting participants (including children) and communicating with non-academic partners (e.g. police officers, Crown Prosecution Service personnel).

 How to apply

 The first thing you will need is a University supervisor to support your SCDTP application -- so you’ll need to contact the project supervisors before you submit an application.

 The project will require you to discuss possible methods and research design as well as detailing how your skills, background and research interests match the project.
 It is therefore very important that you discuss the project with the supervisor.